uspki/policies/certificate-policy.md

 Renewal is defined as the re-issuance of a certificate with no changes to the public key, no changes to the identity information, and a new validity period for the certificate.

 ### 4.6.1 Circumstance for certificate renewal
 CA certificates shall not be renewed.
-End entity Domain Validation SSL certificates and end entity Organizational Validation SSL certificates shall not be renewed.
+End entity Domain Validation TLS Server Authentication and end entity Organizational Validation TLS Server Authentication certificates shall not be renewed.
 Certificate renewal requests shall be treated as new applications and information verified in accordance with Section 4.2.1

-Online Certificate Status Protocol (OCSP) Delegated responder certificates may be renewed.
+Online Certificate Status Protocol (OCSP) Delegated Responder certificates may be renewed.

 ### 4.6.2 Who may request renewal
 The FPKIPA shall request that CAs routinely process OCSP Delegated Responder certificate renewal requests at the time the original certificate is requested by the Administrator.